On semi-transitional and transitional rings: Introduction

 The framework begins with the definition of a \emph{semi-transition map} on a ring, encoding how zero-sets behave under addition and multiplication.
 This notion captures familiar examples such as polynomial rings over a field and rings of bounded continuous functions.
 We then demonstrate that many structural features, including localization and product formation, are preserved under semi-transition maps.
 Further, by imposing additional separation conditions on the underlying structure, we define \emph{transitional rings}, which exhibit stronger correspondence with pm-rings and admit a rich topology on their maximal spectra.

 The paper proceeds as follows.
 Section~\ref{sec:semi} introduces semi-transitional rings and illustrates fundamental examples and constructions.
 Section~\ref{sec:ideals} investigates ideals and the associated filter structures, establishing a bijective correspondence between maximal ideals and ultrafilters.
 Section~\ref{sec:structure} provides structural characterizations of semiprimitive associated semi-transitional rings.
 Section~\ref{sec:transitional} extends the framework to transitional rings and offers examples such as the ring of $I$-convergent sequences of reals which is discussed in section \ref{sec: ideal conv}.
-Finally, Section~\ref{sec:omega} develops an $\Omega$-compactification analogous to the Stone--\v{C}ech compactification, highlighting the unique extension property within this new context.
+Section~\ref{sec:omega} develops an $\Omega$-compactification analogous to the Stone--\v{C}ech compactification, highlighting the unique extension property within this new context.
+Finally, Section~\ref{sec:application} presents an application of the $\Omega$-compactification, demonstrating how the Stone--\v{C}ech and Banaschewski compactifications can be derived from its unique extension property.